 As the oncoming nurse, you will be receiving all of this information and need to be aware of it throughout your shift.
 At the end of the day, you will provide it to the night shift.

 Here is an example of me giving a report to a day shift nurse in a fictional neuro ICU patient:

 The beginning of the shift – right after report

-Once I obtain report on all of my patients, I take a second to analyze which patient is the most unstable this moment.
+Once I obtain a report on all of my patients, I take a second to analyze which patient is the most unstable this moment.
 Does someone need a drip titrated?
 Are vitals within parameters?
 Is there a time-sensitive medication?
 Is their arterial line leveled and zeroed appropriately so I know their blood pressure on the bedside monitor is accurate?
 Does someone need an intervention right now?

 ICU patients are not always going to be stable and things change so incredibly quickly; sometimes, it’s moment-to-moment… literally second-to-second.
-And occasionally, you are receiving report in the midst of a soon-to-be code, or urgent situation.
+And occasionally, you are receiving a report in the midst of a soon-to-be code, or urgent situation.
 Yes, shift change codes happen.
 You truly have to be ready to pivot any second.

 Now, let’s say my patients are both relatively stable.
-Once I get report, I sit at a computer to fill in any questions left from report, collect my thoughts, and get my to-do list finalized.
+Once I get the report, I sit at a computer to fill in any questions left from the report, collect my thoughts, and get my to-do list finalized.

 This list includes:

 - A full assessment at least every 4 hours